keptn/lifecycle-toolkit/README.md

 since it implements a scheduler plugin based on the [scheduling framework]( https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
-For each pod, at the very end of the scheduling cycle, the plugin verifies whether the pre deployment checks have terminated, by retrieving the current status of the WorkloadInstance.
+For each pod, at the very end of the scheduling cycle, the plugin verifies whether the pre deployment checks have terminated, by retrieving the current status of the WorkloadVersion.
 Only if that is successful, the pod is bound to a node.